Learn about assessment templates in Compliance Manager

 In this article: Understand how templates work and how to manage them from your assessment templates page.
 Get instructions for creating new templates, extending and modifying existing templates, formatting your template data with Excel, and exporting template reports.

-The assessment templates that are available to your organization depend on your licensing agreement.
-Review the details.
+The assessment templates that are included by default for your organization depend on your licensing agreement.
+Review licensing details.

 If you're not an E5 customer, you can try all the premium features in Microsoft Purview for free.
 Use the 90-day Purview solutions trial to explore how robust Purview capabilities can help your organization manage data security and compliance needs.
 Start now at the Microsoft Purview compliance portal trials hub.
 Learn details about signing up and trial terms.

 A template is a framework of controls for creating an assessment in Compliance Manager.
 Our comprehensive set of templates can help your organization comply with national, regional, and industry-specific requirements governing the collection and use of data.
 We refer to templates by the same name as their underlying certification or regulation, such as the EU GDPR template and the ISO/IEC 27701:2019 template.